-My interest in these gardens, however, is not technical or instructional.
-Instead, I have sought out spaces that I feel provide a unique context to explore and examine practical solutions, problems, and questions relating to globalization.
-The sites I have chosen to photograph often portray horticulture at an intimate scale: found along the margins of human settlement, these patches of earth are often separated from the surrounding landscape and the observer by a fence for privacy and protection.
+The sites I have chosen to photograph often portray horticulture at an intimate scale: found along the margins of human settlement, these patches of earth are normally separated from the surrounding landscape and the observer by a flimsy fence.
 Land ownership is often tenuous, between our ideas of ‘public space’ and ‘private land.’
 I aim to weave together these plots of land around the world as I portray the many stark contrasts I have found in these sites.
 Through these photographs, I strive to relate the spaces of these gardens to the world beyond the garden’s fence and my photograph’s framing.
 I hope to depict a world where the natural and the civilized are not thought of as mutually exclusive dichotomies, but as ideas and places that can sustainably coexist.

 Ten thousand years ago the stability created by the gardening and agriculture of the Neolithic Revolution allowed for the first cities to be built.
 Since then, subsistence agriculture has been practiced by most every culture and in extremely diverse climates, from the tropics to the arctic.
 The methodology used and the produce cultivated vary widely depending on the culture and climate; this ties these spaces to the landscape they are found in and the people that cultivate them.
 This connection to people and place is what make it a garden.